SAT-Based Extraction of Behavioural Models for Java Libraries with Collections: Discussion Future work

 \section{Discussion \& Future work}

 The model extraction approach proposed above is based on ideas that are well-known in the Formal Methods community.
 The novelty lies in their application for the extraction of behavioural models from Java source code.
-More importantly, our main goal is not to use these models for verification but rather for assisting software engineers in the development process and, eventually, for model-based monitoring and coordination.
+More importantly, our main goal is not to use these models for verification but rather for assisting software engineers in the development process, making API more usable due to the provision of additional information on the expected order of the calls of the operation, and, eventually, for model-based monitoring and coordination.
 This allows us, in particular, to aim for a less restrictive behavioural model, namely non-deterministic FSMs with guards.
 This change of perspective also makes the semi-automatic approach more acceptable: indeed, we believe that it is much easier to get developers to help refining an existing model than to provide one from scratch.
+Both limitations and the advantages of the approach refer to the problem of building the model with the right level of abstraction.
+Abstracting excessively leads to primitive models, useless in a practical context.
+Abstracting insufficiently leads to undecidability and the state explosion problem.
+We leave implementation of abstraction-tuning possibility as a future work.

 The semi-automatic nature of our approach arises from several levels of parametrisation among which the key one is choosing the appropriate predicates for the specification of the semantics of the basic operations.
 To some extent, this remark addresses the simplifying assumption \hyp{conditions} in \secn{assumptions}, which can be substantially relaxed by including additional predicates to define the semantics of the terms used in the conditions.
 Further relaxation can, of course, be achieved by moving from SAT to SMT.